Sandrac98/initialsingularity/README.md

 * Frequent Online Shoppers: The ideal visitor is likely to be comfortable with online shopping and enjoys browsing and purchasing products from e-commerce platforms.
 They are tech-savvy and expect a smooth, user-friendly online shopping experience.

-* International Audience: As K-Pop has a global following, the website should appeal to fans from various countries and cultures who share a common interest in Korean pop music.

 * Value-Conscious Buyers: The ideal visitor appreciates the value of handcrafted products and seeks to support independent creators while obtaining products that fit their budget.

 Overall, the ideal visitor for the Initial Singularity website is a dedicated K-Pop enthusiast who is looking for an affordable and community-driven shopping experience, accompanied by unique and high-quality products inspired by their favorite music genre.